Ameer-ap/CalcToolsAI/src/pages/privacy-policy.md

 Last Updated: August 2025

 7. Contact Us
-If you have any questions or concerns about this Privacy Policy, you can contact us at:
+If you have any questions about this Privacy Policy or how we handle your data while using [our calculator tools](https://calctoolsai.com/), please contact us at:

 📧 support@calctoolsai.com